Text and photos: Peter Mann

 The three of us hoisted it up in sections through the tight hatch and fixed it securely to the high first floor in the tower.
 The spring loaded clapper is rung by rope running over a pulley.

-The are some rather good monuments in the church, including two brasses – the Baldwin St. George brass of 1425 and the Catherine Docwra brass from 100 or so years later which was originally in St Denis’ church in East Hatley and moved to Hatley St George church in 1961, a couple of years after St Denis’ was closed.
+The are some rather good monuments in the church, including those to Baldwin St. George of 1425 and Catherine Docwra from 100 or so years later which was originally in St Denis’ church in East Hatley and moved to Hatley St George church in 1961, a couple of years after St Denis’ was closed.

 There are stone tablets to: